MadanThevar/TeleHealth-Analysis/README.md

 <img width="671" alt="Screenshot 2024-08-17 at 23 02 36" src="https://github.com/user-attachments/assets/9ca4d6db-d1cb-4dec-98b3-eeda5d6afe7b">

- ### Advanced Level

-1. **🏥 Determine the top 3 primary diagnoses based on total healthcare costs, and for each, provide the average satisfaction score and the number of visits?**
+9. **🏥 Determine the top 3 primary diagnoses based on total healthcare costs, and for each, provide the average satisfaction score and the number of visits?**
    ```sql
    WITH DiagnosisStats AS (
     SELECT PrimaryDiagnosis,